C4Q/AC-Android/cohort_5.4/unit_01/01_22_OOP_Review.md

 `break` statements are necessary for breaking out of the switch statement once a case has been met.

-Ternary operators can be used to assign variables based on certain conditions as well:
+Ternary operators can be used to assign variables to values based on certain conditions as well:

 ```java
 String greeting = time < 12 ?
 "Good Morning! : "Good Afternoon";